Films@59 Increases Productivity, Enhances Collaboration with ISIS

 It’s a feature that came in particularly handy during Films@59’s recent production of a new HD program called Tribal Fishing, comprised of approximately 40 hours of ingested media coming in throughout the post production process.
 The flexibility to increase storage space in this manner enabled the company to handle such volume without difficulty.

-Again, taking a calculated risk, the company put the project on the ISIS 5000.
+Again, the company put the project on ISIS.
 And again, it proved to be a good test of the system, since the editing work was being done on Final Cut Pro.
 “The ability to support multiple systems takes shared storage to the next level,” Burling says.
 “We might have assumed that a Media Composer or Symphony was going to work on the system because they always do.
 But throwing a Final Cut Pro at it was another thing altogether.
 Much to our satisfaction, we found that whatever media we had could be captured in a workspace, even when Media Composer and Final Cut Pro were both using it.”

 The Storage Trifecta: Open, Easy, Affordable

-“If that weren’t enough,” Burling concludes, referring to ISIS 5000, “it’s come in at a much lower price point.”
+“If that weren’t enough,” Burling concludes, referring to ISIS, “it’s come in at a much lower price point.”
 For Films@59, that’s the trifecta of storage asset management—open, easy, affordable.
 “The only way it could really be made better,” he quips, “is to ship it already built into the rack.”

 Move to a new storage solution that would enable both Avid and non-Avid editors to work on the same projects.

-Install the new Avid ISIS 5000, which offers complete interoperability, ease of use, and affordability—the trifecta of requirements for Films@59.
+Install ISIS shared storage, which offers complete interoperability, ease of use, and affordability—the trifecta of requirements for Films@59.